Milan–Cortina 2026: How Italy Is Redefining the Economics and Sustainability of the Winter Olympics

 5. Sponsorship and Commercialization

-The financial structure of Milan–Cortina 2026 relies heavily on sponsorship and media rights.
-Unlike the state-dominated models of past Games, Italy applies a hybrid revenue approach — a balanced mix of national partners, multinational corporations, and long-term licensing deals.
+The financial structure of Milan–Cortina 2026 relies heavily on sponsorship and media rights alongside public funding.
+Unlike more state-dominated models of the past, Italy applies a hybrid revenue approach — a mix of national partners, multinational corporations and licensing income, embedded in the IOC’s worldwide marketing programme.

 5.1 Top Sponsors and Markets